eclipse-che4z/che-che4z-zos-resource-explorer/CONTRIBUTING.md

 To build project you need to install npm: https://www.npmjs.com/

 Checkout source code of Explorer for z/OS reaching the repository at https://github.com/eclipse/che-che4z-explorer-for-zos address.
+* first of all create an issue # detailing the reason of your contribution
 * fork the project
 * then clone or download it